For our pupils to settle quickly, feel happy and see themselves as valued members of our school and local communities.

-Parents are invited to look at the child’s online learning Journey and to make contributions of achievements and special times at home.
-We also invite and include parents in celebrating their children achievements throughout the year with events such as Christmas Nativity, Class Assemblies etc. We support parents by holding Information evenings before their child joins our Nursery and Reception Classes.
+We regularly share with parents what their children are learning and how they are progressing.
+We also invite parents to celebrate their children achievements throughout the year with events such as Christmas Nativity, class assemblies etc. We support parents by holding information evenings before their child joins our Nursery and Reception Classes.
 They are also invited to subject specific workshops designed to help them to support their child.
 For example; phonics workshops, maths evenings etc.

-We measure the children’s development formally by assessing them against the Early Learning Goals at the as set out in the Early Years Framework.
+We measure the children’s development formally by assessing them against the Early Learning Goals at they are as set out in the Early Years Framework.
 These judgements are moderated internally and with external practitioners.
 The assessments are shared with parents and Year 1 staff as part of the transition process.

 We endeavour for pupils to be ready for year 1 and have begun to be demonstrate our building learning power attributes in their approach to learning and life.